p9c/podlegacy/docs/README.md

 It properly downloads, validates, and serves the block chain using the exact rules (including consensus bugs) for block acceptance as Bitcoin Core.
-We have taken great care to avoid btcd causing a fork to the block chain.
+We have taken great care to avoid pod causing a fork to the block chain.
 It includes a full block validation testing framework which contains all of the 'official' block acceptance tests (and some additional ones) that is run on every pull request to help ensure it properly follows consensus.
 Also, it passes all of